ShyuShiro/PySynthesiaToScore/README.md

 2) On that note -- I've used software/packages such as OpenCV, Mingus, and LilyPond (beyond the basic Python packages of pandas and numpy).
 Please respect their license agreements when using mine or any of their scripts/products!

 3) I'm releasing this code as a "please help me improve" gesture as I'm only a hobby programmer at the moment!
-Please give me input and help me improve as a programmer (or maybe even give me a job :p)
+Please give me input and help me improve as a programmer.